Helpful Hints on Cleaning Windows

 - Wipe the window dry using a clean, rubber-bladed squeegee.
 Angle the squeegee towards the bottom of the window and work from top to bottom.
 Wipe the squeegee with a clean, dry towel at the bottom of each pass.
 Alternatively, you can use a clean, lint-free towel or newspaper pages to dry the windows.

 - For stubborn dirt and stains, including bird droppings, saturate thoroughly with vinegar and water and let stand for several minutes before drying.
 You can also try rubbing with a soft “scrubbie” sponge, but do not use steel wool or harsh scrubbing cloths; these will scratch the window.

 - Don’t neglect the window screens.
 Rinse with plain water, spray with a vinegar and water solution, then rinse again with plain water.
 Let dry thoroughly before replacing the screens on the windows.

 Sometimes windows will be stained with mineral deposits, particularly in areas with hard water.
-There are several methods for how to clean windows like these.
-For instance, commercial cleansers can be used on these stains, including CLR, which removes calcium, lime, and rust stains.
-Follow the manufacturer directions when using these products.
+There are several methods cleaning windows marred by mineral deposits, but your best bet may be a commercial cleanser.
+For instance, CLR (available on Amazon) removes calcium, lime, and rust stains (follow the manufacturer directions when using).

 Although cleaning windows can be a “pain,” it is worth it to be able to enjoy unobstructed views… and let the sun shine in!